 Figure XX illustrates the extremity attack.
 Extremity attack utilizes the fact that the more extreme gene expression levels most likely coincide with one of the extreme genotypes, i.e., homozygous genotypes (Refer to Methods Section 4.7).
 For example, if the gradient of association between eQTL genotype and expression levels is positive, the individuals that have high positive extremity are most likely to have genotype value of 2 and the individuals with high negative extremity are most likely to have eQTL genotype value of 0 and vice versa when the gradient is negative.
 One aspect of the extremity attack is that it predicts only homozygous (i.e., most extreme) genotypes.
 Figure XX shows the accuracy of genotypes predictions with extremity attack.
+As expected the accuracy of genotype predictions increase with increasing correlation threshold.

 We next used the extremity based prediction in the individual identification framework (Fig 2).
 Fig XX shows the fraction of vulnerable individuals.
+We utilized the correlation based eQTL selection in step 1, then extremity based genotype prediction in step 2.
+In step 3 the individual is assigned as the individual whose genotype matches closest to the predicted genotypes.
 More than 95% of the individuals are vulnerable for most of the parameter selections.
-In addition, when the gender and/or population information is present as auxiliary information, the vulnerability increases to 100% for most of the eQTL selections.
+In addition, when the gender and/or population information is present as auxiliary information (red and green colored plots), the fraction of vulnerable individuals increases to 100% for most of the eQTL selections.
+These results suggest that extremity based linking attack, although technically simple, can be utilized to generate a significant amount of vulnerability.

 CONCLUSION AND DISCUSSION

 In this paper we present a framework for quantification and analysis of sensitive individual identifying information leakage from the gene expression datasets.
 The premise of sharing genomic information is that there is always an amount of leakage in the sensitive information.
 We believe that this quantification methodology can be utilized for more extensive analysis of the leakage in sensitive information in the genomic datasets.

-The quantification can be further developed for guaranteeing bounds on anonymized datasets.
+The predictability vs III-leakage tradeoff analysis that we performed can be generalized in two ways in future studies: First, the information theoretic measures that we proposed for measuring predictability versus the III leakage can be utilized for analyzing the tradeoff in other biomedical datasets where correlations can be exploited in linking attacks.
+Second, the analysis that we performed can be used to extrapolate the number of vulnerable individuals in a large dataset at different predictability levels.
+For example, in Figure XX, at 5% predictability level there is 11 bits of III leakage, which can identify on average 2000 individuals.
+At 1% predictability, there is around 18 bits of III, which can identify on average approximately 64000 individuals.
+Depending on the privacy leakage that can be tolerated, the predictability versus III leakage can be utilized to propose new metrics for quantifying the risk of individual identification.

+[[How does this framework compare to other formalities?
+For example differential privacy?
+Differential privacy is about release mechanisms in statistical databases.
+Firstly, our analysis is about release of datasets.
+It is similar but differential privacy does not enable quantification of the leakage.]]